awuctl/licensing-stuff/README.md

 This is a bunch of tools I've used for some time to do morally questionable stuff to Windows Licensing.
 I don't really have a reason to use them anymore so I hope someone else can have some fun.

+## How do I use this?

+If you just want to make a product key and don't want to read too much code, go [here](docs/how-to-use.md).

+All tools support the `--help` option, you can read it for a bit of context on the parameters.

 ## Tools

 ### keycutter.py